Tanahy05/LightEditor/README.md

 # LightEditor
-A GUI program that can be used to apply various filters to your photos, still in its early stages, can be u
+A GUI program that can be used to apply various filters to your photos, still in its early stages, can be used witht he following image formats: "JPG, JPEG, BMP, TGA" app is still in its early stages some filters may encounter errors.